Let's Get Real...

 For The Couple That Wants To Stay Coupled ...

-But here’s the thing: Hail Marys aren’t for marriage.
+But here’s the thing: Hail Marys aren’t for relationships.
 Hail Marys are for prayer and football.

-If more couples sought therapy before these symptoms surfaced, before the marriage fell apart, even before they got married (yes, you read that right), the divorce rate would plummet.
+If more couples sought therapy before these symptoms surfaced, before the relationship fell apart, even before they got into the relationship (yes, you read that right), the separation rate would plummet.

 If you haven't been doing the work that goes into a successful, enduring relationship before you’ve reached the point of desperation it doesn't have to be too late.
 This can be the perfect time to dig deep and truly grow with each other.
 I won't referee your relationship.
 I'll nudge you into healing through self-awareness and self-discovery.